-In terms of the Articles of Association of the Company Mr. Sameer Manchanda, Chairman Managing Director is liable to retire by rotation and being eligible, has offered himself for re-appointment.
-The Company has received requisite notice in writing from a member for appointment of Mr. Sameer Manchanda as Director.
+In terms of the Articles of Association of the Company Mr. Ankur Ambika Sahu, Director of the Company, is liable to retire by rotation and being eligible, has offered himself for reappointment.
+The Company has received requisite notice in writing from a member for appointment as Director.

-The Company has received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as prescribed both under Companies Act, 2013 and under Clause 49 of the Listing Agreement with the Stock Exchanges.
-The Company has devised a Policy for performance evaluation of Independent Directors, Board, Committees and other individual Directors which includes criteria for performance evaluation of the Non-Executive Directors and Executive Directors.
-The details of programmes for familiarization of Independent Directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company and related matters are put up on the website of the Company at the link: http:// www.dennetworks.com/corporate_gov.htm
+The Company has received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as prescribed both under Companies Act, 2013 and under applicable regulation(s) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, if any.
+The Company has devised a Policy for performance evaluation of Independent Directors, Board, Committees and other individual Directors which include criteria for performance evaluation of the non-executive directors and executive directors.
+The details of programmes for familiarization of Independent Directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company and related matters are put up on the website of the Company at the link: http://www.dennetworks.com/corporate_gov .

 AUDITORS & AUDITORS REPORT

-The term of M/s.
-Deloitte Haskins & Sells, Chartered Accountants, the Statutory Auditors of your Company, expires at the ensuing Annual General Meeting.
-The Company has received a certificate from them to the effect that their reappointment, if made, would be within the prescribed limits as mentioned under Section 141(3)(g) of the Companies Act, 2013 and they are not disqualified for re-appointment.
-Your Board has duly examined the Report issued by the Statutory Auditors of the Company on the Accounts for the financial year ended March 31, 2015.
-The notes on Accounts, as presented in this Annual Report, are self explanatory in this regard and hence do not call for any further clarification.
-The Auditors Report does not contain any qualification, reservation or adverse remark.
+The Board has duly examined the Report issued by the Statutory Auditors of the Company on the Accounts for the financial year ended March 31, 2016.
+The notes to the financial statements, as presented in this Annual Report, are self explanatory in this regard and hence do not call for any further clarification.
+The Auditors Report does not contain any qualification, adverse remark.

-M/s.
-Ajay Kumar Singh & Co., Cost Accountants, have been re-appointed as Cost Auditors for the financial year 201415, to conduct cost audit of the accounts maintained by the Company.
+M/s Ajay Kumar Singh & Company, Cost Accountants, have been re-appointed as Cost Auditors for the financial year 2015-16, to conduct cost audit of the accounts maintained by the Company.
+However, necessary approvals, if any, shall be taken as may be required by the applicable provisions.
 Full particulars of the Cost Auditor are as under:

-Your Board has duly examined the Report issued by the Cost Auditors of the Company on the Accounts for the financial year ended March 31, 2015.
+Your Board has duly examined the Report issued by the Cost Auditors of the Company on the Accounts for the financial year ended March 31, 2016.
 The Cost Auditors Report does not contain any qualification, reservation or adverse remark.
-Your Company has re-appointed M/s.
-Ajay Kumar Singh & C0., Cost Accountants as Cost Auditor under Section 148 of the Companies Act, 2013 for Cost Audit for the financial year 2015-16.
+Your Company has re-appointed M/s Ajay Kumar Singh & Company, Cost Accountants as Cost Auditor under Section 148 of the Companies Act, 2013 for Cost Audit for the financial year 201617.

-The details of the loans, guarantees given and investments made by the Company are given in the Notes to the Financial Statements.
+The details of the loans, guarantees given and investments made by company are given in the notes to the financial statements.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

-All contracts / arrangements / transactions entered by the Company during the financial year with related parties were in the ordinary course of business and on an arms length basis.
-During the year, the Company had not entered into any contract / arrangement / transaction with related parties which could be considered material in accordance with the policy of the Company on materiality of related party transactions.
-The Policy on materiality of related party transactions and dealing with related party transactions as approved by the Board may be accessed on the Companys website at the link: http:// www.dennetworks.com/corporate_gov.htm
+All contracts/arrangements/transactions entered by the Company during the financial year with related parties were in the ordinary course of business and on an arms length basis.
+The Policy on materiality of related party transactions and dealing with related party transactions as approved by the Board may be accessed on the Companys website at the link: http://www . dennetworks.com/corporate_gov.htm

-Your Directors draw attention of the members to Notes to the Financial Statements which sets out related party disclosures.
+Your Directors draw attention of the members to Notes to the financial statement which sets out related party disclosures.

-Management Discussion and Analysis Report for the year under review, as stipulated under Clause 49 of the Listing Agreement with the Stock Exchanges in India, is presented in a separate section forming part of the Annual Report.
+Managements Discussion and Analysis Report for the year under review, as stipulated under Regulation 34 of the SEBI (Listing Obligations and Disclosure Requirement), Regulations, 2015.
+It is presented in a separate section forming part of the Annual Report.